 What most people are not aware is thet Japan refused to surrender even after the US nuked Hiroshima on August 6.
 On August 9, three days after Hiroshima was nuked, Japan learned that the Soviet Union had invaded Manchuria and attacked Japanese forces there.
 Still, this would not convince Japan and the Japanese leadership to delcare its surrender and the army and the Minister of War prepared to impose martial law to prevent any peacemaking.
 Then, the Japanese government learned that another bomb had exploded at Nagasaki.
 Following the bombing of Nagasaki, Emperor Hirohito intervened and on August 10 ordered the Supreme Council for the Direction of the War, which was deadlocked and would not consent to surrender up until that point, to accept the terms the Allies had set down in the Potsdam Declaration for ending the war.

-Nagasaki being nuked on August 9.
+Nagasaki after it was nuked on August 9.

 Incidentally, a captured B-29 pilot who was shot down on August 8 and was brutally interrogated about the atomic bombs, saved his life by lying under torture that the US had 100 bombs, convincing the Japanese that destruction was inevitable.
 The pilot, Marcus McDilda, was lying.
 He knew nothing of the Manhattan Project, and simply told his interrogators what he thought they wanted to hear to end the torture.
 The lie, which caused him to be classified as a high-priority prisoner, probably saved him from beheading, and might have been on of the factors that pushed the Japanese to finally declare their surrender.
 In reality, the United States would have had the third bomb ready for use around August 19, and a fourth in September 1945.
 The third bomb probably would have been used against Tokyo.